ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 - the few out there are either useless or don't work (properly)

-So, I hope you appreciate the effort.
+So, I hope you appreciate the effort and it's going to helpful for you.